Student Anti-Discrimination & Discriminatory Harassment Procedures

 • The date(s) and location(s) of the alleged incident(s).

-The Notice will also include:
+The Notice may also include:

 • A written explanation of the Party’s rights and available resources;